Cambodia arrests workers protesting layoffs at casino NagaWorld

 But in a statement on Saturday the municipal police said the workers' strike was illegal and a threat to public order and safety.
 It said the local administration has repeatedly told the protesters to end the strike.

-Despite the arrests, some 300 workers continued their protest on Monday.
+Despite the arrests, about 300 workers continued their protest on Monday.
 There was no fresh comment from the company, NagaWorld, about the workers' demands.